Microlocal Theory of Legendrian Links and Cluster Algebras: Grid Plabic Graphs and Legendrian Links

 In this subsection we discuss a few examples of GP-graphs $\bG$ that lead to particularly interesting and well-studied Legendrian links.\\

 {\bf Plabic fences.} Consider a GP-graph $\bG\sse\R^2$ whose white lollipops all belong to the line $\{-1\}\times\R$, and all black lollipops belong to the line $\{1\}\times\R$.
-Figures \ref{fig:PlabicFence_Example2} and \ref{fig:PlabicFence_Example} depict instances of such GP-graphs.
+Figures \ref{fig:PlabicFence_Example2} depict instances of such GP-graphs.
 These GP-graphs are called plabic fences in \cite[Section 12]{FPST}, following L. Rudolph's fence terminology.
 It follows from Proposition \ref{prop:sameLegendrian}, and the rules from Figures \ref{fig:RulesFronts1} and \ref{fig:RulesFronts2}, that the Legendrian link $\La(\bG)$ associated to a plabic fence $\bG\sse\R^2$ is Legendrian isotopic to the (Legendrian lift of the) rainbow closure of a positive braid.
 In fact, given such a plabic fence $\bG\sse\R^2$ with $n$ horizontal lines, consider the positive braid word $\beta\in\mbox{Br}_n^+$ whose $k$th crossing is $\sigma_j$ if and only if the $k$th vertical edge {\it with black on bottom} of $\bG$ (starting from the left) is between the $j$th and $(j+1)$st horizontal strands.
 Similarly, consider the positive braid word $\delta$ whose $m$th crossing is $\sigma_{n-j}$ if and only if the $m$th vertical edge {\it with white on bottom} of $\bG$ is between the $j$th and $(j+1)$st horizontal strands.
 Then, Figure \ref{fig:PlabicFence_Example2} (right) depicts a front for the Legendrian link $\La(\bG)$, which is readily homotopic to the rainbow closure of the positive braid word $\beta\delta^\circ$ (or equivalently $\delta^\circ\beta$), where $\delta^\circ$ denotes the reverse positive braid of $\delta$.

-\begin{remark} In the case that $\bG\sse\R^2$ is the plabic fence associated to a positive braid word for the (unique) max-tb $(k,n)$ torus link, $k,n\in\N$, the cluster $\mathcal{A}$-variety in Theorem \ref{thm:main} is the top open positroid cell of the Grassmannian $\mbox{Gr}(k,n+k)$ (with a suitable choice of marked points).
-In this particular case, the unfrozen part of the initial quiver is dual to the plabic fence, as all absolute cycles in the associated weave $\ww(\bG)$ will be representable by long $\sf I$-cycles.
-The frozen quiver vertices would be related to the choice of marked points.
-More generally, a GP-graph $\bG$ whose associated Legendrian $\La(\bG)$ is a positroid link, as studied in \cite{CGGS2}, yields the corresponding open positroid variety as the cluster $\mathcal{A}$-variety in Theorem \ref{thm:main}. \end{remark}

-The family Legendrian links $\La(\bG)$ obtained from GP-graphs extends beyond rainbow closures of positive braids.
-The following family of examples readily illustrates this point.